Could Painful Intimacy: When Physical Closeness Starts Feeling Stressful Be About More Than Physical Pain?

 That is where misunderstanding begins.
 One partner may silently think, “Maybe I am no longer wanted.”
 The other may silently think, “I do not know how to explain that this is not about love.”
 If neither speaks clearly, the relationship begins carrying extra emotional weight that was never necessary.

-This is where sexual communication counselling becomes extremely valuable.
+This is where a more careful way to speak about discomfort, desire, and emotional pressure becomes extremely valuable.
 Many couples do not need more pressure around the issue.
 They need a better way to speak about pain, fear, disappointment, boundaries, and closeness without turning the conversation into blame or silence.

 How Painful Intimacy Affects the Wider Relationship